hasura/learn-graphql/tutorials/frontend/rescript-react-apollo/tutorial-site/content/setup.md

 ---
 title: "Tutorial & boilerplate setup"
-metaTitle: "Todo app react boilerplate setup | GraphQL React Apollo Hooks Tutorial"
+metaTitle: "Todo app react boilerplate setup | ReScript React Apollo Tutorial"
 metaDescription: "The GraphQL backend is already ready.
 The task is to convert the static UI into a working realtime app in React.js"
 ---